-- Vegan Sausage - Olive Garden uses spicy Italian sausage in their zuppa toscana, so I used vegan Field Roast Italian sausages + chili pepper flakes for a little kick.
+- Meatless Sausage - Olive Garden uses spicy Italian sausage in their zuppa toscana, so I used vegan Field Roast Italian sausages.
 If you don't want to use faux meat, you could substitute jackfruit, artichokes, or white beans.

 - Yukon Gold Potatoes - These are medium-starch potatoes, so they'll hold their shape better while being cooked.
 Leaving the skin on also stops them from falling apart + it's extra fiber.
 You could also use russet potatoes.